FilipeanSilva/VotingDApp/README.md

 # Voting DApp

-This project is a decentralized voting application designed specifically for the Arbitrum network but can also be tested locally using Hardhat’s local network.
+This project is a decentralized voting application designed specifically for the Arbitrum network but can also be tested locally using local network.
 It leverages Solidity for smart contract logic and JavaScript scripts for deployment and interaction, allowing users to create, manage, and participate in voting processes on the blockchain.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)